Creamy Amish Coleslaw

-This Amish Coleslaw Dressing has a bit of a different twist than the traditional mayo type that you're probably more familiar with.
+This recipe for Amish Coleslaw Dressing has a bit of a different twist than the traditional mayo type you're probably more familiar with.
 But it is delicious and easy to make.

-The dressing, made with simple ingredients like oil, sugar, mayo, vinegar, mustard, celery seed, etc. adds a creamy and tangy touch to your coleslaw.
-You can enjoy it as a tasty side dish with pulled pork sandwiches on a hot summer day or as a quick and easy accompaniment to any meal.
+You can enjoy coleslaw as a tasty side dish with pulled pork sandwiches on a hot summer day or as a quick and easy accompaniment to any meal including backyard BBQs.

 This post contains affiliate links...

-To make Amish coleslaw dressing, mix all the dressing ingredients in a food processor or chopper.
+To make the coleslaw dressing, simply mix all the dressing ingredients in a food processor or chopper.
 I use my little Ninja chopper and mix it for about a minute until it's nice and creamy.

 To make the coleslaw, you can either buy the bags of cabbage/coleslaw already cut up, or you can cut up a head of fresh green cabbage.
 I use either one, depending on my mood or the amount of time I have.